plentymarkets/plugin-ceres/meta/documents/user_guide_en.md

 2. Click on **Ceres**.<br /> → The plugin will open in a new tab.
 3. Click on **Configuration** in the directory tree.
 4. Open the **Header** or the **Footer** tab.
 5. Carry out the settings.
-Pay attention to the information given in table 2.
+Pay attention to the information given in table 1.
 6. **Save** the settings.

 <table>
-<caption>Customising the header and footer</caption>
+<caption>Table 1: Customising the header and footer</caption>
 <tr>
 <th>Setting</th>
 <th>Explanation</th>